Question A (novice vs. competent): Consider the following code snippet:

 string += "def"

-What are the final values respectively of list2
+What are the final values respectively of list2 and string2?

 Question B (competent vs. expert): Consider the following Python interpreter session: